 Vitamin E trail tip:

-If you have Vitamin E capsules handy, pop them open (using clean hands) and rub the oil into insect bites, sun burns, or abrasions to soothe and aid healing.
+If you have Vitamin E capsules handy, pop them open (using clean hands) and rub the oil into insect bites, burns or abrasions to soothe and aid skin healing.

 Now let's get molecular.